 But I think I have a new favorite Old Florida town now after visiting the coastal town of Crystal River, Florida.

 Located about an hour and a half north of Tampa, Crystal River is exactly the sort of funky, slightly touristy, laid-back Florida town that I love.
 The small city is a main attraction on Florida's “Nature Coast,” and is situated around Kings Bay and dozens of natural springs.

 There's great seafood, nearby beaches, and more than enough to do to keep you busy for a short visit – including getting to know Crystal River's resident manatees.

-Many people skip this part of Florida, but here are five reasons why you shouldn't skip Crystal River and the surrounding area.
+Many people skip this part of Florida (or simply don't know about it), but here are five good reasons why you shouldn't skip Crystal River and the surrounding area.

 5 unique things to do in Crystal River, Florida